11 minute read

 Auto Reconnect

-The client supports automatic reconnecting in case of a connection failure.
-It is controlled by a option Client#reconnectDelay.
-The default value is 5000ms, which indicates that an attempt to connect will be made 5000ms after a connection drop.
+The client supports automatic reconnection after a connection failure.
+It is controlled by the Client#reconnectDelay option.
+The default is 5000 ms, meaning the client will attempt to reconnect 5 seconds after a drop.

 // Add the following if you need automatic reconnect (delay is in milliseconds)